malikdesigner/traveller_functional/README.md

 Also check you ip from ipconfig command on cmd and use that in the apiUrl component

-Also import the db and also change the password and user in your db Now you are all set
+Also import the db and also change the password and user in your db.
+You can use xamp or any other tool Now you are all set

 open backend and client folder in separate cmd terminals and run npm start